sadinaalkhalili/100DevsNotes/README.md

 stack(pancakes) POP

 37
-the fs in node needs three thingsin response:
+the fs in node needs three things  in response:
 1. res.writehead : response code + content type
 2. res.write to write the data
 3. res.end()

+38
+types of http requests
+CRUD

+creating a new node project with express mkdir api-project cd into project npm iniy npm install express --save
+__dirname